Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Which is the best breast pump from either Ameda or Medela

-Before we get deeper into the comparisons and the table below, I want to point out that there are different versions of the Medela Pump in Style on the market, and you may see conflicting stats or comments online.
+Before we get deeper into the comparisons and the table below, I want to point out that there are different versions of the Medela Pump in Style on the market, that are designed for single and double pumping, and you may see conflicting stats or comments online.
 Many parents will have used, or currently use, the older version.
 This is a lesser model with less strength and a lot of AA batteries in the pack to keep it going.

 |Ameda Purely Yours||Ameda MYA Joy||Medela Pump in Style||Medela Freestyle Flex|